AngleSharp/AngleSharp/docs/tutorials/05-Migration.md

 ### HTML

 The unified parser interface has been changed.
 It is no longer possible to call `Parse`, instead this is now `ParseDocument`.
-Hence some old code like
+Hence, some old code like

 ```cs
 IDocument htmlDocument = parser.Parse("");